SunilKumarMariyala/DP-Project/README_PERSONAL.md

 ### Database Management

-We use SQLite, a simple database system that:
+We use MySQL, a powerful database system that:
-- Stores data in a single file
+- Stores data in a structured format
-- Doesn't require a separate server
+- Allows multiple users to access the data simultaneously
-- Is perfect for small to medium-sized applications
+- Supports complex queries for data analysis

 ### Real-time Monitoring